bioinf-isel/bioinf-isel.github.io/tree-for-a-tango/index.md

 #### Participants

-The Workshop reached its limit allowed by the Zoom system used.
-The Workshop will also be broadcast by YouTube.
 We will indicate later the total number of participants.
 These came from a broad range of countries worldwide.

 The <a href="https://olissipo.inesc-id.pt/">H2020 Twinning Project Olissipo</a> has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951970.